fanglab/MeMoRe/docs/detailed_tutorial_content.rst

 .. _detailed-tutorial-content:

 We recommend users to first consult the :ref:`Tool showcase <tool-showcase-page>` before this detailed tutorial.
-To demonstrate the toolbox applications and facilitate an understanding of the methods, we build-in example datasets for SMRT and ONT analyses in `MeMoRe app <https://fanglab-tools.shinyapps.io/MeMoRe/>`_.
+To demonstrate the toolbox applications and facilitate an understanding of the methods, we build in example datasets for SMRT and ONT analyses in `MeMoRe app <https://fanglab-tools.shinyapps.io/MeMoRe/>`_.

 .. _Principle: